codeceptjs/CodeceptJS/docs/plugins.md

 -   `defaultIgnoredSteps` - an array of steps to be ignored for retry.
 Includes:
     -   `amOnPage`
     -   `wait*`
+    -   `send*`,
     -   `execute*`
     -   `run*`
     -   `have*`
 -   `ignoredSteps` - an array for custom steps to ignore on retry.
 Use it to append custom steps to ignored list.
     You can use step names or step prefixes ending with `*`.
 As such, `wait*` will match all steps starting with `wait`.
     To append your own steps to ignore list - copy and paste a default steps list.
 Regexp values are accepted as well.
+-   `removeDefaultIgnoreSteps` - an array to remove the step in the defaultIgnoredSteps list.
+    You can use step names or step prefixes ending with `*`.
+As such, `wait*` will match all steps starting with `wait`.

 #### Example